CS-SI/SafeScale/doc/FEATURES.md

 *	$HOME/.config/safescale/features
 *	/etc/safescale/features

+Each .yaml file in one of these folder will be treated as standard feature

-### feature.yaml file
+### Feature.yaml file

-Features are provided as a yaml file who should follow this format
+Features are provided as a yaml file which is detailing where, how and which code should be exectuted to check installation, install or remove the tool
+The file have to follow this struture.

 ```
 ---